 Form 14: For paying the Life Insurance Corporation (LIC) policy from the PF account, you need to fill this form, do a self-attestation and submit it to the employer, which will submit it to the EPF commissioner.

 Form 19: If you don’t have the Universal Account Number (UAN), you can still make withdrawals using Form 19.
 Only the PF contribution and interest can be withdrawn using this form.
 The form does not apply to the withdrawal of pension contributions.
 When a member wants to close out his or her PF account, PF Form 19 must be completed.
 It only applies to employees who don’t have a UAN (Universal Account Number).
 This form will be used to request a PF account final settlement or to request pension withdrawal benefits.

 Form 20: The nominee can claim for the settlement by filling and submitting the Form 20 after the death of the employee.
-If the nominee was a minor or disabled individual, the legal guardian can fill-up the form and submit it on his/her behalf.
+If the nominee was a minor or disabled individual.
+The legal guardian can fill-up the form and submit it on his/her behalf.
 The PF amount would be disbursed to the bank account directly or via money order.

 Form 31: To meet your urgent financial needs when you require funds, you can submit Form 31 and make a partial withdrawal from the PF account.
 This form applies to withdrawal for marriage, education, home & plot purchase, home loan repayment, etc.